curl/everything-curl/libcurl/names.md

 ### DNS over HTTPS

-Independently of what resolver backend that libcurl is built to use, since 7.62.0 it also provides a way for the user to ask a specific DoH (DNS over HTTPS) server for the address of a name.
+Independently of what resolver back-end that libcurl is built to use, since 7.62.0 it also provides a way for the user to ask a specific DoH (DNS over HTTPS) server for the address of a name.
 This will avoid using the normal, native resolver method and server and instead asks a dedicated separate one.